VidhyashreeX/Task-1-Wine-Quality-Prediction-machine-learning-/README.md

 ## About the Project

-Wine quality assessment is crucial in the wine industry, as it directly influences the market value and consumer satisfaction.
+Wine quality assessment is crucial in the wine industry, as it directly influences market value and consumer satisfaction.
 Traditionally, wine quality assessment has been done through the expertise of sommeliers and wine experts.
 However, with the advent of machine learning and data analysis, we can explore new methods for wine quality prediction that are objective, consistent, and efficient.

 In this project, we use Linear Regression, a fundamental machine learning algorithm, to build a predictive model.
 We collect and analyze data from various sources, including factors like acidity, residual sugar, pH, alcohol content, and more.
 By training our model on historical data that includes wine quality ratings, we can predict the quality of new, unseen wines.